 These seven antiphons have been set to music by many composers, and our hymn, “O come, O come, Emmanuel,” is a compilation and paraphrase of the seven texts.

-Below is the text to each of the seven antiphons, and a recording of the traditional plainchant setting of each one.
-Note that the music is roughly the same, though the text changes from night to night.
+Below is the text to each of the eight antiphons, reflecting the older English usage.
+The English translation is based on that of John Mason Neale, with slight alterations.
+The text is followed by a recording of the traditional plainchant setting sung in English.
+Note that the music is roughly the same each night, though the text changes.

 O Sapientia, quae ex ore Altissimi prodiisti,